woodstone121/DeepCore/_posts/2017-07-20-Track_GIS_Technician_Work_with_ELK_part1.md

 In the next few posts, I’ll describe the entire work-flow from 1) drawing polygons in QGIS and storing them in PostgresDB in real-time to 2) collecting, manipulating, and ingesting the data into Elasticsearch via Logstash, and then 3) displaying the visualizations on a web page with Kibana.
 This is Part 1 of that series.

 # Part 1: Store Digitized Polygons from QGIS into PostgresDB Table
-First, install [Postgres](https://www.postgresql.org/download/) on your server machine.
-We'll use localhost for this example but you'll need a live server for production purposes (I also recommend installing [pgAdmin3](https://www.pgadmin.org/download/) so that you can easily query and view your database with a GUI).
+First, install [Postgres](https://www.postgresql.org/download/) on your server machine (we'll use localhost for this example but you'll need a live server for production purposes).
+I also recommend installing [pgAdmin3](https://www.pgadmin.org/download/) so that you can easily query and view your database with a GUI.
 You'll need to install the [PostGIS extension](http://postgis.net/install/) so that you can work with geospatial data types and functions in Postgres.
 Next, we'll create database `postgres_db` and enable the PostGIS extension.
 In psql or pgadmin3 execute:

 ```
 CREATEDB postgres_db;